3 Board of Directors

 1969 to 1974 Pharmacia AB, Director, Organization Development; 1974 to 1978 Asbjorn Habberstad AB, Consultant; 1979 to 1984 Pharmacia AB Hospital Products Division, President; 1984 to 1990 Pharmacia Development Company, Inc., President; 1990 to 1991 Pharmacia Biosystems AB, President and COO; 1991 to 1995 Bayer Diagnostics, Executive Vice President; 1995 to 2002 Bayer Diagnostics, President; 2002 to 2004 Bayer HealthCare, CEO and Chairman of the Executive Committee; 2005 to 2006 Hillenbrand Industries, interim President and CEO.

-Hill- Rom Holdings, USA, Nonexecutive Chairman; Fresenius Medical Care AG, Germany, member of the Board; Catalent, Inc., member of the Board
+Hill-Rom Holdings, USA, Nonexecutive Chairman; Fresenius Medical Care AG, Germany, Member of the Board; Catalent, Inc., Member of the Board; Perrigo Plc, Member of the Board

 Vice Chairman of the Board